Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 roslaunch lidar_slam slam_velodyne.launch use_sim_time:=false vlp16_driver:=true device_ip:=<my_device_ip>
 ```

+##### With an Ouster Lidar
+To use an Ouster lidar with the SLAM, install the Ouster driver and use the ouster launch file.

 **NOTE** : Ouster_driver has been tested on [this version](https://github.com/ouster-lidar/ouster-ros/commit/3f01e1d7001d8d21ac984566d17505b98905fa86) of Ouster Driver.
 It is not guaranteed to work with a future version.

 With ouster launch file:
 - To start SLAM when replaying a ouster rosbag file, run :
 ```bash